t-madhaw/Auto-Tweeting-Bot/README.md

 This bot lets you tweet quotes from a .txt file on your computer.
 You can customise the bot to choose a particular quote from different .txt files within a folder.

+Note: Due to Twitter's changes in Developer's Portal, this bot is no longer functional.

 ### Prerequisites